 For Standard White and Premium White boxes, we recommend using font sizes of 10 or larger.
 For PurePrint Premium™ or PurePrint Matte™ and custom label orders, we recommend using font sizes of 5 or larger.
 Fonts below the recommended sizes may not print legibly, especially if the font is thin or contains thin features such as serifs or crossbars.

 When reversing type, use one weight heavier than the weight you intended to use.
 Lines and stroke weight should be no less than .5pt and 1pt if reversed out.
 Avoid specifying small trademark and register mark symbols to print in reverse, as they may fill in when printed.

 Convert All Text to Outlines

 In order to ensure your custom packaging prints correctly, we require that all fonts be converted to outlines.

-Final artwork files must maintain a minimum bleed of .125" (1/8th-inch) on all edges and into the glue flap.
+Final artwork files must maintain a minimum bleed of .25" (1/4-inch) on all edges and into the glue flap.
 If the dieline provided does not contain a bleed line, please contact customer support at email@example.com.

 Margins, rule outlines, or copy that does not bleed needs to be no less than .125" (1/8th-inch) away from dieline and scores.